goc9000/the-museum/README.md

 the-museum
 ==========

-A collection of my works in my days as a programming neophyte
+A collection of my works from my early days as a programming neophyte.